#3 Starting a business in Liverpool

 House prices in Liverpool are the lowest on the list with average prices at £121,374 for September 2016, significantly lower than neighbouring Manchester (£238,050).

 Yet low house prices could correlate to the area’s crime rates which are particularly high; 90.86 crimes were committed per 1,000 people for the year ending June 2015; a steep increase on the crime rates of comparable areas such as Sheffield (68.19 crimes per 1,000) and Newcastle (80.2 crimes per 1,000 people).
+As in any location, it’s worth considering the value of proper security for your business (Startups has a useful guide to CCTV systems).

 The original home of the Beatles, Liverpool has a rich cultural and entertainment scene with the Liverpool Echo arena, the Tate Liverpool and Walker art gallery, Liverpool Empire Theatre, and Liverpool Philharmonic Hall; the second oldest professional symphony concert organisation in the UK.